Authors: Dr. Jean-Paul Rodrigue and Dr. William Anderson

 - Transportation infrastructure.
 Concerns physical infrastructures such as terminals, vehicles, and networks.
 Efficiencies or deficiencies in transport infrastructures will either promote or inhibit international trade.

 - Transportation services.
 Concerns the complex set of services involved in the international circulation of passengers and freight.
-It includes activities such as distribution, logistics, finance, insurance, and marketing.
+It includes distribution, logistics, finance, insurance, and marketing activities.

 About half of all global trade occurs between locations more than 3,000 km apart.
-Because of this geography, most international freight movements involve several modes since it is impossible to have a physical continuity in freight flows over long distances.
-Transport chains must thus be established to service these flows, which reinforce the importance of intermodal transportation modes and terminals at strategic locations.
+Because of this geography, most international freight movements involve several modes since having a physical continuity in freight flows over long distances is impossible.
+Transport chains must thus be established to service these flows, reinforcing the importance of intermodal transportation modes and terminals at strategic locations.
 Among the numerous transport modes, two are specifically concerned with international trade: